zoph-io/instance-watcher/README.md

 ## Description

-Instance Watcher will send you once a day a recap email with the list of the running instances on all AWS regions for a given AWS Account.
+AWS Instance Watcher will send you once a day a recap notification with the list of the running instances on all AWS regions for a given AWS Account.

+Useful for `non-prod`, `lab/training`, `sandbox`, or `personal` AWS accounts, to get a kindly reminder of what you've left running. :money_with_wings:

 It covers the following AWS Services: